Click to calulate your potential energy savings

 Before giving up on your current appliance, you should at least have it inspected to get a written estimate on repairs.
 Once you know *for sure* how much it will cost to repair, then you can make an informed decision between repair and replacement.
 Some appliance retailers will offer to pay part of an inspection charge should you purchase a replacement unit from them but if possible, try to get an opinion from an independent service depot not directly affiliated with the retailer.

-Even very old appliances may have a long life left in them and were probably made with much sturdier materials than most of todays products.
+If the appliance is in good shape and has not required major repairs in the past, it may be worth fixing regardless of its age.
+Even very old appliances may have a long life left in them and were probably made with much sturdier materials than most of today's products.
 Scott Brown wrote an excellent article about this called "How Much is a New One?"

-Another consideration is, on some appliances such as microwave ovens, self-cleaning and electronic ranges, you will have to learn how to program them, all over again.
+Another consideration is, on some appliances such as microwave ovens, self-cleaning and electronic ranges, you will have to learn how to program them all over again.

 Also, remember to recycle your old appliances and help keep them out of our land-fills.